-Do I know how his returns compared to European small cap, U.S. international growth, Japanese value, high-yield bonds, REITs, etc.?
+Do I know how his returns compared to European small-cap, U.S. international growth, Japanese value, high-yield bonds, REITs, etc.?
 No, I do not.
-Using common sense, however, I would say he did well for he and his family.
+Using common sense, however, I would say he did well for himself and his family.
 He was able to pull out more than twice his original investment from dividends, refinance proceeds, and the sale of some of his partnership interests while still having close to double his original investment still earning a return.
 In addition, much of what he received and has passed on to his heirs generated relatively small amounts of taxable income.
-His heirs will continue to receive dividends, appreciation potential, and the tax benefits that come with owning real estate partnership interests, particularly now that they have a step up in basis.
+His heirs will continue to receive dividends, appreciation potential, and the tax benefits that come with owning real estate partnership interests, particularly now that they have a step-up in basis.
 The estimated dividends for 2015 are approximate, $64,000, or almost 12% of his original cash invested, despite having had it all returned (and then some).
 Assuming no growth (or reduction) in dividends or additional proceeds from refinancing properties, holding on to these assets will return another 100% of his original investment.

 I can tell you after reviewing the results of other long-term investors that this individual’s experience is not an outlier.
 I have said often over the years that there can be a lot of value in illiquid investments provided they are invested in the right assets under capable management as it eliminates much of the emotional turbulence that comes with having real-time pricing of our investments and the tremendous ease of buying and selling.
 By investing this way we dramatically reduce the potential for making emotional investment decisions.

 As we like to say at CWS, “We help save people from themselves.”
-We are own worst enemies when it comes to investing so by delegating their capital and decision making to us, our investors improve the odds of not letting their emotions negatively impact their investment returns.
-Fortunately, our long-term investors have come to learn this about themselves and by storing their hard-earned capital intangible investments like apartment communities, they have been able to get out of their own way and enable their money to produce compelling current returns through dividends as well as growing their capital very efficiently through appreciation and the tax benefits that come with real estate investing.
+We are own worst enemies when it comes to investing so by delegating their capital and decision-making to us, our investors improve the odds of not letting their emotions negatively impact their investment returns.
+Fortunately, our long-term investors have come to learn this about themselves, and by storing their hard-earned capital intangible investments like apartment communities, they have been able to get out of their own way and enable their money to produce compelling current returns through dividends as well as growing their capital very efficiently through appreciation and the tax benefits that come with real estate investing.